 We have completed a number of acquisitions, divestitures, financings and securities/corporate transactions in the last three fiscal years, including those listed below.
-None of these acquisitions constitutes a "significant acquisition" within the meaning of such term in National Instrument 51-102 - C continuous Disclosure Obligations of the Canadian Securities Administrators.
-Additional information about the acquisitions and/or divestitures listed below can be found in Note 5 of our consolidated financial statement as at and for the year ended December 31, 2021, Notes 5 and 7 of our consolidated financial statement as at and for the year ended December 31, 2020, and Note 7 of our consolidated financial statement as at and for the year ended December 31, 2019.
+None of these acquisitions constitutes a "significant acquisition" within the meaning of such term in National Instrument 51-102 - Continuous Disclosure Obligations of the Canadian Securities Administrators.
+Additional information about the acquisitions and/or divestitures listed below can be found in Note 5 of our consolidated financial statement as at and for the year ended December 31, 2021, Notes 5 and 7 of our consolidated financial statement as at and for the year ended December 31, 2019.